ros-navigation/docs.nav2.org/tutorials/docs/route_server_tools/swagger_generation.rst

 The first step is to generate a swagger graph from a raster image of the map.
 This can be done by running the ``generate_graph.py`` script located in the ``scripts``.
-This will output two files, a ``graph.gml`` which contains the graph structure and a ``graph.png`` which shows a visualization of the graph overlaid on the rasted image.
+This will output two files, a ``graph.gml`` which contains the graph structure and a ``graph.png`` which shows a visualization of the graph overlaid on the rastered image.

 .. code-block::